Deep Imputation of Missing Values in Time Series Health Data: A Review with Benchmarking: Methodology

 \subsubsection{Effects of missing value types}

 As mentioned in Section~\ref{background-mis-types}, three missing value types are defined statistically: 1) missing completely at random (MCAR), 2) missing at random (MAR), and 3) missing not at random (MNAR).
 It is noteworthy that the MCAR type is the most common in the literature because of its simplicity.
 However, the MCAR type is rarely observed in the real world, with the MNAR being the most practical type.
 Therefore, the accuracy of existing time series imputation methods adds limited practical value because the robustness of these methods across different missing value types is currently unknown.
 Our previous work shows that the imputation accuracy of the MNAR type is far worse and more challenging than that reported for the MCAR type~\citep{Samad2022}.
 Therefore, the robustness of the state-of-the-art imputation methods should be challenged using more complex missing value types.
-This paper simulates the three missing value types following the methods presented in~\citep{Samad2022}.
+This paper simulates the three missing value types following Algorithm 1~\citep{Samad2022}.
+The MCAR type is simulated by randomly selecting $r$\% of cell indices and removing values from corresponding positions in time-varying data matrices.
+The MNAR type is simulated by removing values that are lower than (r/2)-th percentile and higher than [100-(r/2)]-th percentile of a target variable, which accounts for a total of r\% missing rate.
+The MAR type is achieved iteratively.
+In each iteration, the same percentiles are obtained on three randomly selected observed variables to identify the indices corresponding to low and high values.
+These indices are used to remove values in the targeted missing variable set, which does not include observed variables.
+The iteration continues until achieving a total of r\% missing rate.